 The state minimizes custodial credit risk by restrictions set forth in state law.
-Custodial credit risk is risk associated with the failure of a depository financial institution.
-In the event of a depository financial institution's failure, the State would not be able to recover its deposits or collateralized securities that are in the possession of the outside parties.
+Custodial credit risk is the risk that, in the event of the failure of a depository financial institution, the State will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 Statutes restrict the State Treasurer to deposit funds in financial institutions that are physically located in Missouri which are selected based on financial stability and community involvement.
 The financial institution's loan to deposit ratio must exceed 50 percent at the time of deposit and deposits must be collateralized at least 100 percent with approved securities.
-Deposits must have a maturity of five years or less and earn interest at a rate equal to that paid on U.S. Treasury securities with equivalent maturities.
+Deposits must have a maturity of 5 years or less and earn interest at a rate equal to that paid on U.S. Treasury securities with equivalent maturities.